 First, let's establish why dashboards exist in the first place and I'm not talking about your car dashboard.
-The purpose of a dashboard is to visualize the data you or your business has gathered in order for management and/or executive level decision leaders to make informed decisions.
+The purpose of a dashboard is to visualize the data you or your business has gathered in order for management and/or executive-level decision leaders to make informed decisions.
 As a decision leader in a business, dashboards help you understand where you've been, what's going on today, and where you want to go next.
-The tricky part in this initiative is the implementation.
+The tricky part of this initiative is the implementation.

 1 - Lack of Executive and Stakeholder buy-in

 Dashboard initiatives work best when you have buy-in from the top of your organization as most dashboards are meant to inform those executives and stakeholders.

 Technology Advice said it best, it's easy to stick to your project budget, but getting off course is a guaranteed way to never get the dashboard initiative off the ground.
 (Technology Advice) Here are three ways you can go over budget:

 - Software Cost per user is too high

 - Deploying the wrong software